opentelekomcloud-infra/simple-exquisite-webserver/README.md

 Every server response contains `Server` header with value equal to host name

-Server can use either debug sqlite DB or PostgreSQL database
+Server can use PostgreSQL database

 Server configuration is done with configuration yaml file:
 ```yaml